 - Physical activity classes at senior centers include: line dancing, chair exercise, yoga, Zumba and classes to help prevent the problems of osteoporosis.
 There are additional exercise classes offered for a variety of physical activity levels.

-- Specialty programs, at a variety of locations, includes indoor walking programs, stress management sessions, Senior Games, pickleball, tai chi, and flu clinics.
+- Specialty programs are offered at a variety of locations and include indoor walking programs, stress management sessions, pickleball and flu clinics.

 - Virtual Senior Center Program provides free access to online activities and classes that help participants to stay engaged and connect with others while learning new skills or staying active.
 This program is available for free to Broome County residents age 60+.
 A variety of classes about history, arts and crafts, computer training and exercise are offered each month.
 Several chat groups are available almost daily to help older adults connect with others.